NakuTenshi/JSHound/README.md

 ```
 ./targets/<domain>/result/result.txt
 ```

-Each finding includes:
+#### Each finding includes:
-  * The JS file path or URL
+- The JS file path or URL
-  * The matching keyword/pattern
+- The matching keyword/pattern
-  * Line number and line content
+- Line number and line content

+#### Notes
+- By default, common libraries (React, Vue, jQuery, etc.) are skipped.
+- SSL warnings are disabled for easier fetching of JS files.
+- If no matches are found, the tool will exit gracefully.